Stereotypes of Jews: Greed

+Intelligence

+A stereotype exists suggesting that Jews (often particularly Ashkenazi Jews, though historically sometimes Sephardi Jews) are more intelligent than other people.
+This idea, also called "Jewish Genius", emerged during the 19th century within the context of scientific racism.
+Some 20th and 21st century publications, notably the highly controversial book The Bell Curve, have suggested it is supported by the results of IQ research, though the idea has been thoroughly criticised by Sander L. Gilman, who has described it as a "racial myth".

 Stereotypical characters

 Belle juive

 La belle juive (French, "the beautiful Jewess") was a 19th-century literary stereotype.
-A figure that is often associated with having and causing sexual lust, temptation and sin.
+A figure meeting the description is often associated with having and causing sexual lust, temptation and sin.
 Her personality traits could be portrayed either positively or negatively.
 The typical appearance of the belle juive included long, thick, dark hair, large dark eyes, an olive skin tone, and a languid expression.
 An example of this stereotype is Rebecca in Sir Walter Scott's Ivanhoe.
 Another example is Miriam in Nathaniel Hawthorne's romance The Marble Faun.